-A hybrid mattress combines different materials in hopes of making a super mattress with each material’s strengths.
+- Hybrid mattresses combine different mattress materials in layers.
 A hybrid bed could feature any combination of spring, foam, and latex layers.
 Because there are so many combination options, hybrid mattresses work for nearly every type of sleeper, depending on materials.
 As long as the hybrid mattress of your choice offers proper spinal alignment, pressure point relief, and medium-firmness it should work for your back pain.

 Is a firm mattress better for back pain?
-Interestingly enough, the answer is both yes and no. More specifically, you may have heard a rumor that sleeping on a rock-hard mattress is best for your back pain.
-To be honest, that sounds kind of miserable.
-And it’s also not true.
+Interestingly enough, the answer is both yes and no. More specifically, you may have heard that sleeping on a rock-hard mattress is best for your back pain.
+The reality isn’t that simple.

-While everyone’s preference is going to differ slightly, people who suffer from back pain generally prefer a medium-firm to firm mattress.
-(This is usually a 5.5 – 7.5 out of 10 on the firmness scale.)
+While everyone’s preference is going to differ, people who suffer from back pain generally prefer a medium-firm to firm mattress—about 6/10 to 8/10 on the mattress firmness scale.

-Getting proper airflow in your mattress is important for people with back pain.
-First off, no one wants to sweat through their sheets.
-But particularly for those dealing with any type of pain, being able to get decent airflow while you sleep helps improve how much oxygen your body gets, which is key for getting restorative sleep so your muscles and joints can heal and restore.
+A cooling mattress is important for people with back pain, even if you’re not a hot sleeper.
+Particularly for those dealing with any type of pain, being able to get decent airflow while you sleep helps improve how much oxygen your body gets, which is key for getting restorative sleep so your muscles and joints can heal and restore.

 Hybrid mattresses generally offer the best combination—you get the natural cooling structure from innerspring coils topped with comfortable foam.
-Look for the foam on these top comfort layers to be infused with gel or copper get the most cooling abilities.
+Look for the foam on these top comfort layers to be infused with gel or copper to get the most cooling abilities.
 Temperature regulating or temperature neutral mattresses also work well for keeping you cool.

 Sleeping on the right mattress has the biggest impact on alleviating your back pain, but there are other things you can try that may help reduce your pain even more.